San Francisco Estuary Partnership

-The San Francisco Estuary Partnership (Partnership) is one of the 28 National Estuary Programs created in the 1987 Amendments to the Clean Water Act.
+The San Francisco Estuary Partnership (or simply the Partnership) is one of the 28 National Estuary Programs created in the 1987 Amendments to the Clean Water Act.
 The Partnership is a non-regulatory federal-state-local collaboration working to restore water quality and manage the natural resources of the San Francisco Bay-Sacramento–San Joaquin River Delta estuary.
 The Partnership works with over 100 municipalities, non-profits, governmental agencies, and businesses and helps develop, find funding for, and implement over 40 projects and programs aimed at improving the health of the estuary.
 The partnership either directly implements these projects, or administers and manages grants, holds educational workshops and highlights project results.
 The Partnership is also the official representative for the San Francisco Bay region to the Most Beautiful Bays in the World.

-The Partnership's office is colocated with the San Francisco Regional Water Quality Control Board in the Elihu M Harris State Building.
+The Partnership's office is colocated with the Association of Bay Area Governments in the Bay Area Metro Center.

 Goals and Guiding Documents

 SFEP's work and mission are detailed in the Comprehensive Conservation and Management Plan.
-Completed in 1993 and revised in 2007, this document is organized around nine issue/program areas, each with goals, objectives, and actions:
+First completed in 1993 and revised in 2007, 2016, and 2022, the most recent version of the document—now called the San Francisco Estuary Blueprint—is organized around four goals, 13 objectives, and 25 actions.